ibm-cloud-docs/power-iaas/pricing.md

 - Charges are now broken down by resource that is identified in the **Consumer ID** field with the format `resource-type:resource-uuid`.

 To view the usage details at the resource level, do the following steps:
-1. Open the [Billing and Usage](https://cloud.ibm.com/billing){: external} page in the IBM Cloud console.
+1. Open the [Billing and Usage](https://cloud.ibm.com/billing/usage){: external} page in the IBM Cloud console.
 2. On the left navigation menu, click **Usage**.
 3. Click **View plans** for the entry- **Workspace for Power Virtual Server**.
 A page listing all your workspaces is opened.
 4. Click **View details** for a workspace.
 A page listing the usage details of a selected workspace is opened.
 5. Scroll to the bottom of the page and click **View instance details**.
 A page listing the usage details of the selected virtual server instance is opened.

-For more information on the billing and usage page, see [Billing and Usage documentation](/docs/billing-usage?topic=billing-usage-viewingusage&interface=ui).
+For more information on the billing and usage page, see [Billing and Usage documentation](https://cloud.ibm.com/docs/account?topic=account-viewingusage&interface=ui){: external}.

 ## Monthly usage
 {: #pricing-monthly-usage}